-It’s not hard to find a real estate expert that promises you a tried and true strategy you can march along to if you want to be successful.
-The fact is, there’s no easy way through the world of real estate.
+In today’s competitive market, it’s a great idea to find a real estate expert like a Tom Ferry or a Brian Buffini that promises you a tried and true strategy to be successful.
+The fact is, even with the best advice, there’s no easy way through the world of real estate.
 It’s an ever-changing marketplace where you have to do your best to find the method that will quickly connect a buyer and seller.
 Whether you’re representing the seller or the buyer, there are a few key strategies to have as a real estate agent to enjoy more success and a higher rate of client satisfaction.
 These pointers don’t guarantee results, but they do help you establish the processes that will help you close more deals while remaining more aware of changes to the market than before.
 In the end, that kind of productive work strategy is more likely to help you find your success than any secret strategy.
 We interviewed successful real estate agents and found the following trends in their day to day habits.

 1. Follow Up Immediately